 It was almost comical, how wide Merlin’s eyes got.
 He had thought it was just residue of the emotion draining spell he had used, had thought that constant sense, the awareness of Arthur in the back of his mind that night was just a result of spending nearly every waking moment with the prince for the past two years.

 “So.”
-Relaxing in the saddle, Arthur rested his arms easily on the saddle, fingers hanging loosely just beyond reach of his sword.
+Relaxing in the saddle, Arthur rested his arms easily on the pommel, fingers hanging loosely just beyond reach of his sword.
 “Oh, relax, Merlin!
 If I was going to kill you, I’d have done it a dozen times over for your sheer idiocy and incompetence before we ever got around to this whole magic thing.”